 In 1979 Brian Torff joined pianist George Shearing.
 In the course of their three and a half year collaboration, they toured extensively and were featured on The Tonight Show, Merv Griffin, and hosted their own PBS special from the Café Carlyle in New York City.
 They received worldwide acclaim and performed for President and Mrs. Ronald Reagan.
 Their third album won a Grammy for vocalist Mel Tormé.

 Brian has composed works for recordings with George Shearing and Larry Coryell, as well as his own recordings Life in East Bumblepuck, Hitchhiker of Karoo, Manhattan Hoe-Down, and Workin’ On a Bassline.
 He has composed scores that have been performed by the Boston Pops, the Los Angeles Philharmonic, the Pittsburgh Symphony, and has appeared as conductor, composer, and clinician for numerous high school and college jazz festivals.
-His original work is also are performed by his bands New Duke and Phantom Road.
+His original work is featured on the soon to be released album, New Duke- Post Authentic World.

 Brian’s book In Love With Voices: A Jazz Memoir chronicles his early musical roots and provides portraits of musicians he has worked with including Frank Sinatra, Mel Tormé, Erroll Garner, Benny Goodman, Mary Lou Williams, Marian McPartland, Stephane Grappelli, and George Shearing.
 The book is available on amazon.com.